 - For Company or Corporate Name and Address Changes, Corporate Changes to Responsible Charge listings, or License or Certificate Reinstatements, please visit https://www.accessidaho.org/ipels/coa/.

 Company and Corporate Address Changes do not change addresses of individual licensees.
 Each licensee is responsible for their own address change.

 Individual changes do not change Company addresses.
 Company changes do not change individual addresses.
 Any address placed on your CPD log will not change your record address.
 You must submit changes per the above procedure

 PLEASE NOTE, we do currently not maintain fax numbers and maintain only ONE MAILING ADDRESS per license or certificate holder.
 This may be your personal address OR your employment address; whatever address you use for official notifications from the Board becomes public record.
-To review the address currently on file, please see Searches for Licensees.
+To review the address currently on file, please see Searches for Licensees which is found under "Current Licensees" tab.
 If you do not wish to change the address displayed, please do not submit a notification of change of address.
-For questions, please email firstname.lastname@example.org
+For questions, please email email@example.com

-- License and/or Exam verifications (no fee required by Idaho) should be requested through http://www.ncees.org/.
+- License and/or Exam verifications (no fee required by Idaho) should be requested through https://ncees.org/supplemental/launch-login/.
 You'll have to signup for an account with them and then follow the links for a license or exam verification.
-Alternatively, download and complete the personal information section of that state's verification form and submit it via hardcopy mail or email to email@example.com.

 - Examination Questions, Exam Reassignments,: email firstname.lastname@example.org